 % of pupils achieving expected standard

 The curriculum at St Peter's is designed to be both broad and demanding.
 Teachers have expert subject knowledge, which is particularly evident in the core areas of literacy and numeracy.
 Lessons are structured to ensure that no child is left behind, while also providing enough challenge to stretch the most able.
-This is evidenced by the fact that 55% of pupils achieved a high score in mathematics, a testament to the rigorous approach taken in the classroom.
+This is evidenced by the fact that 50% of pupils achieved a high score in mathematics, a sign of the rigorous approach taken in the classroom.

 Beyond the core subjects, the school emphasizes a rich and varied curriculum.
 As an all through primary with nursery provision, the educational journey begins early.
 The Early Years Foundation Stage (EYFS) focuses on developing strong communication and social skills, creating a seamless transition into Key Stage 1.
 Specialist practitioners in the nursery ensure that even the youngest children are exposed to a stimulating learning environment that prepares them for the academic rigours to follow.